DeathsGun/ModIndex/README.md

 # Styx-Index

-This repo contains all the information needed by Charon to browse, download and install mods.
+This repo contains all the information needed by Charon to browse, download and install mods.<br>
 ![Index](https://github.com/DeathsGun/Styx/workflows/Index/badge.svg)

 ## Repos